kokoko3k/koko-aio-slang/docs-ng.md

         you can edit this file to alter the shades.
         The more a primary color is saturated, the more the shade will turn to dark.

+    config/config-static.inc:
+        Some obscure shader parameters can't be changed within retroarch, use this file instead.

 Texture "sources", including the main gimp project file for the <br>
 default curved and straight monitor frame are on the following repo: <br>